ahtohbi4/code-guide/html.md

 #### Specify page language

 Declaring a language is important for accessibility applications (screen readers) and search engines.
+Language can be found in the [list](http://www.sitepoint.com/web-foundations/iso-2-letter-language-codes/).
 ```html
 <html lang="en-US">
 ```